According to findings published by the Mental Health Foundation, millions of men in the UK have struggled with body image issues.

-“Men are also being surrounded by images of idealised body types – either through advertising or reality TV shows or digital media.
-It is important to recognize how this media environment can impact on men.
+“Men are also surrounded by images of idealised body types – through advertising, reality TV shows, or digital media.
+It is important to recognize how this media environment can impact men.

 “The consequences of body image issues can be serious.
-It is shocking that almost one in 20 of the men who responded to our survey said they had deliberately hurt themselves as a result of body image issues.
+Shockingly, almost one in 20 of the men who responded to our survey said they had deliberately hurt themselves due to body image issues.

-The Mental Foundation is calling on the UK Government and relevant industries to take action, including the regulation of social media.
+The Mental Foundation calls on the UK Government and relevant industries to take action, including regulating social media.
 It has also campaigned for reality TV shows like Love Island to avoid showing unrealistic body types.

 “But none of this inevitable.
 There is much we can do as a society to reduce pressures on men and improve their mental health.”

-For those seeking help on how to manage body image issues - advice can be found on the Mental Health Foundation website here.
+For those seeking help managing body image issues - advice can be found on the Mental Health Foundation website here.

 Notes to editors: